 |West Asia & Africa|

-Europe and North America are largely mask-mandate-free, but closer to home in South East Asia it’s only Brunei and Thailand that don’t have this requirement (though that will be music to the ears of many Bangkok and Phuket regulars!).
+Europe and North America are largely mask-mandate-free, but closer to home in South East Asia it’s only Brunei, Malaysia and Thailand that don’t have this requirement (though the latter will be music to the ears of many Bangkok and Phuket regulars!).

 In some cases, like for Indonesia, masks must be worn when flying to those countries, but not on the way back to Singapore.